SteveDoyle2/pyNastran/docs_sphinx/quick_start/gui.rst

 The "main" group is the entire geometry.

 The bolded/italicized text indicates the group that will be displayed to the screen.
-The defaults will be updated when you click "Set As Main".
+The defaults will be updated when you click ``Set As Main``.
 This will also update the bolded/italicided group.

 Camera Views